HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/connections/configuration/cfg_portal_with_cnx/setup_ajax/t_connections_portlest_proxy_Filenet.md

 The CCM portlet makes direct requests to the FileNet server, which might be embedded with HCL Connections or deployed to a separate server.
 You must configure the Ajax proxy so that requests can pass through the Ajax proxy.

-!!!note
-    If you installed the embedded option when you installed HCL Connections, you do not need to do these steps.
+**Note:** If you installed the embedded option when you installed HCL Connections, you do not need to do these steps.

 1. Determine the HTTP and HTTPS URLs for the FileNet server.

     1. Find the URLs configured for HCL Connections by looking in LotusConnections-config.xml at:

-        -   For a clustered deployment: `/AppServer/profiles/dmgr_profile/config/cells/cell_name/LotusConnections-config`
+        -   For a clustered deployment: /AppServer/profiles/dmgr\_profile/config/cells/cell\_name/LotusConnections-config
-        -   For a stand-alone deployment: `/AppServer/profiles/app_server_profile/config/cells/cell_name/LotusConnections-config`
+        -   For a stand-alone deployment: /AppServer/profiles/app\_server\_profile/config/cells/cell\_name/LotusConnections-config
     2. Locate the `<sloc:serviceReference>` entry with the value `serviceName="ecm_files"`.
 The entry looks like:

         ```